fstark/macflim/README.md

 # MacFlim, the true Mac video player

-(This is a work in progress.
-See http://www.macflim.com for the previous version)

 MacFlim is a video encoder and player for black and white vintage Macintoshes, now in its second incarnation.

 ![MacFlim](./assets/macflim.gif)